Most important (and complex) problem is to position some container in the vertical center of long page (with scroller) in IE6.

 This is code fragment from working site and I have no time to simplify it to some model but it should be helpful.

-Task: semitransparent layer on whole page and some notification container in the middle of page (fixed width and height):
+Task: semitransparent layer on whole page au casinos online and some notification container in the middle of page (fixed width and height):

 Whatever.